hediet/ts-cli/cli/README.md

 Primary goal of this library is to process the command line arguments passed to the current process.

-The user writes the command line arguments as a single string:
+The user writes the command line arguments as a single string in a shell of his choice:

 ```sh
 foo bar --baz qux quux /x=y